Review by: Hollie Duffy

 With the most beautiful track 6, ‘weird’ ft Laura Elliot, we experience Lizzy’s raw, atmospheric voice accompanied by audios of birthdays, laughing and shouting.
 This song is almost asking to be played through headphones at the highest of volumes and whilst this song introduced me to Elliot, her voice accompanies Lizzy’s in the smoothest most natural way, and I will be sure to keep up with her from now on.
-This song is almost asking to be played through headphones at the highest of volumes.

 Track 10 ‘firearm’ is THE song which turned this album from a 4 to a 5/5 for me.
 I went into it expecting the slow, acoustic vibe to continue throughout the entire 3 minutes, just like many of Lizzy’s previous songs, however with a Billie Eilish ‘Happier Than Ever’ style switch, Lizzy threw us into a more electronic rock bridge bringing us to an acoustic close.
 We once again are reminded of the extensive range of Lizzy and her sound.

 Further down the album we have the blessing of experiencing Lizzy and Finneas.
 The intertwining of Lizzy and Finneas’ voices on track 11, feels like two stars colliding, and that’s exactly what this is, two of the most promising musical acts of right now, collaborating to create a goosebump inducing 2 minutes and 30 seconds of pure emotional musical genius.
 This is one collaboration that I hope comes back together for more.